 Formula Vee engines require little maintenance during the season.
 Outside of setting valve clearnace between sessions (a 10-minute job) and changing the oil and expecting the spark plugs, there’s little that needs to be done.

 The running gear of a Formula Vee is similarly minimalist as the engine.
 A fabricated tubular frame and some sheetmetal or fiberglass body work encapsulate the driver, but suspension, brakes, steering, and all the associated geometry is OEM Volkswagen.

 The mid-engine layout of a Formula Vee echoes the weight distribution of top-tier open-wheel race cars.
-Employing a flipped “swingaxle” transaxle, the axles articulate at an inner pivot using a side gear and fulcrum plate arrangement, but remain fixed at the outer.
+Employing a ‘swingaxle’ transaxle, where the axles articulate at an inner pivot using a side gear and fulcrum plate arrangement, but remain fixed at the outer.
 Only the ring gear needs to be flipped over for the transaxle to work in a mid-engine location.
 This system is rugged simplicity at it’s finest, but forces travel to be limited carefully due to the drastic camber change throughout the rear suspension stroke.
 Early cars utilized a Z-bar, similar to what VW had installed in 1967 Beetles.
 The solution developed in the early 1970s was the single coilover zero-roll rear suspension, which remains the standard to this day.

 “The transaxles are bulletproof with only 60 horsepower, mine has been in my car since 1984 and I haven’t touched it.
 You can run two different ring and pinions — most of the time people will run a short box.
 You have three gear options for third, one for first, second, and fourth,” Bauerle said.